dotnet/dotnet-docker/samples/aspnet-docker-dev-in-container.md

 You can use containers to establish a .NET Core development environment with only Docker and optionally a code editor installed on your machine.
 The environment can be made to match your local machine, production or both.
 If you support multiple operating systems, then this approach might become a key part of your development process.

-A common use case of Docker is to [containerize an application](README.md).
-You can define the environment necessary to run the application and even build the application itself within a Dockerfile.
+The most common use case of Docker is to [containerize an application](aspnetapp/README.md) by specifying the correct environment with a Dockerfile.
 This document describes a much more iterative and dynamic use of Docker, defining the container environment primarily via the commandline. .NET Core includes a command called `dotnet watch` that can rerun your application or your tests on each code change.
 This document describes how to use the Docker CLI and `dotnet watch` to develop applications in a container.

-See [Develop .NET Core Applications in a Container](../dotnetapp/dotnet-docker-dev-in-container.md) for .NET Core-specific instructions.
+See [Develop .NET Core Applications in a Container](dev-in-container.md) for .NET Core-specific instructions.

 ## Getting the sample